Colossians 1:9-10 (NKJV)

 Romans 6:22 (NKJV)

 22 But now having been set free from sin, and having become slaves of God, you have your fruit to holiness, and the end, everlasting life.

 The Nine Graces

-The fruit of the spirit have been described as the nine graces of Christian character.
+The fruit of the spirit has been described as the nine graces of Christian character.
 Though there are nine of them, they are always spoken of singularly.
-The nine form a singular indivisible fruit, with each aspect working with and complimenting the other aspects.
+The nine form a singular indivisible fruit, with each attribute complimenting the others.

 And over all these virtues put on love, which binds them all together in perfect unity.Colossians 3:14 NIV

 When describing love to the Colossian church, Paul explained the unity of the fruit of the spirit by saying that patience, meekness, kindness, and self-control are all manifested in true love.
 True love has patience.
 True love is never proud or boastful.
 True love has a cause to rejoice.
 True love is ever faithful.
 Paul described love as the bond that binds all the other virtues together.
 (Col 3:14)

 Jesus said “No greater love hath a man than this, that he lay down his life for his friends.”
 (John 15:13) The greatest form of love is self-sacrificial and demonstrates itself in the life of a Christian through a concern for others.
 Love for others will lead us to pray for them, show kindness and generosity, and encourage and uplift our neighbors.